johnnypuskar/foreverdm/README.md

 Once the containers are running, the app should be accessible.
 To view the Vue server console logs, run `docker-compose logs -f frontend` in the terminal.

+# Debug Page

+The `/debug` tools page is available during development for easily adding data to the database.

 > *Note: If using the PGAdmin4 extension for Docker Desktop on Windows to assist in managing the database for local development, the server address must be set to `host.docker.internal`*